What is in this leaflet

-Most ISRs occur at the site where KINERET is injected.
-These reactions include redness, swelling, bruising or itching at the injection site.
+ISRs are reactions that occur at the site where KINERET is injected.
+These reactions include redness, swelling, bruising, itching and pain at the injection site.
 It is not unusual to experience mild to moderate stinging or injection site reactions, especially when you are beginning therapy.

 Helpful hints to manage injection site reactions:

-- swelling - Apply a cold pack to the injection site immediately after injection.
+- swelling - apply a cold pack to the injection site before and after injection

 - Try different injection locations.
 The stomach may be the best site due to the low number of nerve endings.

 - Let the KINERET syringe warm to room temperature before injecting (30 minutes).